hashicorp/terraform-provider-azurerm/website/docs/d/batch_application.html.markdown

 * `name` - The name of the Application.

-* `resource_group_name` - The Name of the Resource Group where this Batch account exists.
+* `resource_group_name` - The name of the Resource Group where this Batch account exists.

 * `account_name` - The name of the Batch account.